-Run Date: 10/20/2004
+Run Date: 11/02/2004

 (C) In May we interviewed Mark Cronin as he prepared to take over the responsibilities of NCR Iraq (see the article "Before and After: Headed for Baghdad").
-Mr. Cronin returned from Baghdad last month and told us of his experiences there.
-Here is the "after" part of his story...
+Mr. Cronin returned from Baghdad in September.
+Here's the "after" part of the story...

 (C) How was his tour?
 Well, in a nutshell, Mr. Cronin describes it as "a great experience" -- the best tour he's had in 28 years in the cryptologic community.
 His primary concern in Baghdad was the health and safety of the people under his supervision, and fortunately no one was injured during his 101 days on site.
 However, the long periods of quiet were punctuated by moments of sheer terror.
 A trying point in his tour occurred when the site experienced mortar attacks for five consecutive nights.
 Their workplaces were hit twice -- once by a mortar and once by a rocket.
-Although one of the attacks caused "amazing" damage, both of the State department personnel near the blast survived, with one of them being sent back to the States for medical treatment.
+Although one of the attacks caused "amazing" damage, both of the State Department personnel near the blast survived, with one of them being sent back to the States for medical treatment.